burger

 • Modify a Web offer (click here).

-If you have a problem with a Starter hosting
+In case of a problem with a Starter hosting

-A Starter type Web hosting does not offer IPv6.
-Be careful with AAAA records in the DNS zone of the domain name concerned which can in particular prevent you from activating SSL; also refer to this other guide.
+A Starter type web hosting does not offer IPv6.
+Be careful with AAAA records in the DNS zone of the domain name concerned, which can in particular prevent you from activating SSL; also refer to this other guide.

 Has this FAQ been helpful?